jozhw/dlio_ecrrelation/README.md

 The basis of running the code comes from the class `ECrRelation`.
 To initiate a `ECrRelation` object, you will need input three arguments.

-Firstly, the `.json` path where all of the image paths are stored relative to the root dir in the following format:
+Firstly, the `.json` path where all of the absolute image paths are stored.
+DO NOT INPUT RELATIVE PATH.

 ```
 { "paths": [
-  "/PATH_TO_IMAGE",
+  "/ABSOLUTE_PATH_TO_IMAGE",
   ...

 ```